okonkwoloretta/hotel-booking/README.md

 The ['Power BI report'](https://app.powerbi.com/groups/me/reports/87805ecd-6606-473c-a4c1-8a6a902b6815/ReportSection47fb8a4aeb95427a3b52?experience=power-bi) contains the following visualizations:

 Cancellation by Month

 Cancellation by Market Segment

 Cancellation by Distribution Channel

 Revenue by Month

 Revenue by Market Segment

 Revenue by Distribution Channel

 Bookings by Month

 Bookings by Market Segment

 Bookings by Distribution Channel

 ## Documentation

-['hotel booking']() A document containing the results and insights obtained from the analysis.
+['hotel booking.docx'](https://github.com/okonkwoloretta/hotel-booking/blob/main/hotel%20booking.docx) A document containing the results and insights obtained from the analysis.